 1) A letter of welcome from the dentist with a bit of information on what to expect at the first appointment.
 Include a picture of yourself with your team, and be sure to convey that you’re excited to meet this new patient and help them with their oral health goals.

 3) A handout explaining your COVID-19 safety measures and what is expected of patients to keep everyone safe and healthy.
-This should include details on your PPE, air filtration, and cleaning protocols, but also should outline when a patient should cancel their appointment.
-SEE SAMPLE
+This should include details on your PPE, air filtration, and cleaning protocols but also should outline when a patient can cancel their appointment without incurring fees.

 Remember to keep extra copies of the new patient welcome packet and the forms at the front desk, in case you’re either seeing an emergency patient or your patient has forgotten to bring their forms along with them.
 If this happens, they’ll see the forms you have on hand as a favor to them (since they forgot to bring their forms along) rather than a chore.

 Once you’ve seen a patient, you often need extra forms to cover specific situations related to their case.
 For instance: